Jeff Ruland: Early life and collegiate career

 A 6 ft 11 in, 280 lb center, Ruland went to Sachem High School in Suffolk County, New York.
 He was named to the inaugural McDonald's All-American team, which played in the 1977 Capital Classic.
 He attended Iona College on a basketball scholarship and played for coach Jim Valvano before Valvano left for North Carolina State University.
-Ruland played on the Gaels' 1979–1980 team that beat eventual national champion Louisville, 77–60, at Madison Square Garden during the regular season and compiled a 29–5 record en route to a number 19 national ranking, the best in the school's history.
+Ruland played on the Gaels' 1979–1980 team that beat eventual national champion Louisville 77–60 at Madison Square Garden during the regular season and compiled a 29–5 record en route to a number 19 national ranking, the best in the school's history.
 However, Ruland was found in violation of NCAA rules by hiring an agent, Paul Corvino, at International Management Inc. and was ruled ineligible to play his senior year at Iona.

 Professional career

 FC Barcelona

-Ruland was selected by the Golden State Warriors in the 1980 NBA draft with the 25th overall pick but was traded to the Washington Bullets for a second round pick in the 1981 NBA draft.
+Ruland was selected by the Golden State Warriors in the 1980 NBA draft with the 25th overall pick but was traded to the Washington Bullets for a second round pick in the following year's draft.
 Due to not being likely to get the playing time he wanted with the crowded Bullets frontcourt, he opted to sign with FC Barcelona of the Liga ACB instead for the 1980–81 season although he left the team before the end of the season.

 Washington Bullets (1981–1986)

-Joining the Bullets for the 1981–82 NBA season, Ruland played behind 32-year-old Spencer Haywood but had greater per-game averages than him during the same number of minutes.
+Joining the Bullets for the 1981–82 season, Ruland played behind 32-year-old Spencer Haywood but had greater per-game averages than him during the same number of minutes.
 Seeing time at both forward and center, Ruland showed muscle at both ends of the floor and an accurate jump shot good from as far as 20 feet.
 A 56% shooter from the floor, Ruland registered as having the 10th-best field goal percentage in the league.
 In his league playoff debut, Ruland outshined teammate and fellow Beef Brother Rick Mahorn with 20 rebounds and 18 points as a reserve.
 That postseason, the Bullets swept the New Jersey Nets, before losing to the Boston Celtics in the Eastern Conference Semifinals.
 Ruland's playoff averages were 17 points and 9.4 rebounds per game off the bench.

-Ruland took over the starting power forward spot for the 1982–83 NBA season, and continued to back up at center for Washington.
+Ruland took over the starting power forward spot for the 1982–83 season, but continued to back up at center for Washington.
 His 55% shooting and 11 rebounds per game ranked him, respectively, 10th and 8th place league-wide.
-Leading coach Gene Shue's balanced team in scoring as well, Ruland earned a spot in the NBA All-Star Game that year.
+Leading coach Gene Shue's balanced team in scoring as well, Ruland earned a spot in the NBA All-Star Game that season.
 On March 27th, 1983, Ruland recorded one of the most unique lines in the league, when he posted figures of 27 points, 14 rebounds, seven assists, four steals, and three blocked shots.
-Despite finishing with the same record as the year before, the Bullets did not make the playoffs.
+Despite finishing with the same record as the season before, the Bullets did not make the playoffs.